MystenLabs/sui/nre/sui_for_node_operators.md

 ## Requirements

-To run a Sui Validator the following is required:
+To run a Sui Validator a machine with the following is required:
-- a machine with:
 - CPU: 24 physical cores (or 48 virtual cores)
 - Memory: 128 GB
 - Storage: 4 TB NVME
 - Network: 1 Gbps
-- 20 Million staked SUI

 ## Deployment